CharReek/project2/README.md

   i would also liek to add more questiosn to the quiz and set a question limit to 10 so that every time you play the quiz you get a different selection of questions. therefore testing the users knowledge on fashion and entising them in to try again.

   # Testing
+I tested this page mutiple times to ensure that every button that was clicked returned the correct colour on each question depending on what the user clicks.
+I did this by noting down what options i chose each time to ensure that I checked all of the different answer options.

   ## Validator Testing
   * HTML